 June 2018 Dividend Income Update

 - Total Yield: 3.56%

 Through a combination of deploying cash, continuing to build a new non-registered portfolio with savings, and collecting those juicy dividend increases, this quarter has been productive with a 9.32% bump in dividend income.
 I really do enjoy watching those dividends flow into the accounts.

-Not only do I enjoy watching the dividends flow into the account, I’m a big believer in compounding returns (see how compounding can make you rich).
+Not only do I enjoy watching the dividends flow into the account, I’m a big believer in compounding returns.
 In other words, the dividend cash is deployed to income-producing stocks which then further increases the income of the portfolio, which is then used to buy even more stock.
 See how compounding works?
 It’s only a matter of time before the snowball grows a mind of its own.

 As previously mentioned, I welcome corrections/volatility as it gives investors in the accumulation phase a chance to buy quality companies (or index ETFs) at better prices, potentially increasing long-term returns.
 My plan is to continue this pace and hit at least $43k in dividend income for the next update and $45k by the end of 2018.
 We shall see!

 If you are also interested in the dividend growth strategy, here is a recent post on how to build a dividend portfolio.
 With this list, you’ll get a general idea of the names that I’ve been adding to my portfolios.
 If you want a simpler investing strategy that outperforms most mutual funds out there, check out my top ways to index a portfolio.

 I've Completed My Million Dollar Journey.
 Let Me Guide You Through Yours!